 - As the 1c, 2c, and 5c coins have been discontinued, purchases made in NZ are rounded up or down as per the Swedish Rounding System

-Want to see how far your New Zealand dollars will take you?
-Check out our Travel Money Guide here for expert tips and destination costs.
+Want to see how far your NZD will go?
+Check out our NZ Travel Money Guide for expert tips and destination costs.

 Why exchange with Travel Money Oz